rails/rails/guides/source/form_helpers.md

 { 'person' => { 'address' => { 'city' => 'New York' } } }
 ```

-Normally Rails ignores duplicate parameter names.
-If the parameter name ends with an empty set of square brackets `[]` then they will be accumulated in an array.
-If you wanted users to be able to input multiple phone numbers, you could place this in the form:
+The other structure is Array.
+Normally Rails ignores duplicate parameter names.But if the parameter name ends with an empty set of square brackets `[]` then they will be accumulated in an array.

+For example, if you want users to be able to input multiple phone numbers, you could place this in the form:

 ```html
 <input name="person[phone_number][]" type="text"/>